Stop Scrolling. Start Doing

-The truth: You are suffering from Cognitive Stagnation.
+You are suffering from Cognitive Stagnation.

-You aren't staying because you love it; you’re staying because you’re terrified of the Onboarding Friction of a new life.
-You are trading your growth, your inspiration, and your potential for the "convenience" of not having to use a GPS to find a dry cleaner.
-You’ve turned your neighborhood into a security blanket, and now it’s smothering your ambition.
-You’re paying a "Comfort Tax" every time you sign a lease renewal out of pure, unadulterated laziness.
+You aren't staying because the location serves your current mission; you’re staying because you’re terrified of the Onboarding Friction of a new life.
+You are trading your growth, your inspiration, and your mental edge for the "convenience" of not having to use a GPS to find a dry cleaner.

 The "Grocery Store" Litmus Test: Realize that it takes exactly three trips to a new grocery store to learn where the milk is.
 That’s it.
 Are you really going to waste another year of your life to save yourself 15 minutes of searching for dairy?
+The fear of "learning a new layout" is the most pathetic reason to stay in a dead-end neighborhood.

 Stop being a local to a place you no longer love.
 Stop scrolling.
 Start doing.